The Dangers of Punishment and Corrections in Dog Training

 Essentially punishment, or telling them to stop a behavior, is the vaguest instruction you can provide to your dog.

-On the human end, while punishing or ‘correcting’ your dog in the moment might seem like it works, you’ll soon find that you are delivering more and more punishments/corrections.
+On the human end, while punishing or correcting your dog in the moment might seem like it works, you’ll soon find that you are delivering more and more punishments and corrections.
 That’s because you find that punishments are effective in getting the result you want in the moment.
-But remember these punishments are only creating more frustration between your and your dog in the long run
+But remember, these corrections are only creating more frustration between you and your dog in the long run.

 Using punishment to stop behaviors is like putting a band-aid on a wound without cleaning it first.
 It might cover up the problem temporarily, but it doesn’t address the underlying issue.
 Your dog’s still feeling the same emotions, and those feelings will find another outlet.
 The risk of escalation without warning becomes a real concern.